maximelhoustau/Execution_Platforms/PR1/MIPS_Instruction_set.md

 In our CPU we only predict untaken branch.
 This means **this hazard occures when a branch is taken**.
 As a result **we must flush the current ID and IF stages**.

+**Structural hazard :**

+This hazard happens when a ressource is needed by several instructions at the same time.
+In our simple CPU, **This kind of hazard never occures**.